sho-gun/deepLearningTraining/README.md

 # deepLearningTraining
-Implement neural network from scratch for self-training
+Implement neural network from scratch for self-training based on https://github.com/oreilly-japan/deep-learning-from-scratch